phenopackets/phenopacket-tools/docs/tutorial.rst

   curl -o phenopackets.v1.zip https://zenodo.org/record/3905420/files/phenopackets.zip
   unzip -d v1 phenopackets.v1.zip

-Due to differences between version 1 and 2, there are two ways how to convert *v1* phenopackets into *v2*.
-Briefly, the conversion either assumes that the `Variant`s are *causal* with respect to a `Disease` of the v1 phenopacket, or skips conversion of `Variant`s altogether.
-The logic is controlled with ``--convert-variants`` CLI option and the conversion can be done iff the *v1* phenopacket has one `Disease`.
-See the :ref:`rstconverting` section for more information.

 Let's convert all *v1* phenopackets and store the results in JSON format in a new folder ``v2``::